 If you have symptoms concerning for COVID-19, please STAY HOME AND CALL STUDENT HEALTH to discuss COVID testing.
-It is important to self-isolate if you are sick to prevent the spread of infection to others.

 The CDC is closely monitoring an outbreak of respiratory illness caused by a new coronavirus strain, COVID-19.
 It was first detected in Wuhan City, Hubei Province, China and continues to expand.
 This is an emerging, rapidly evolving situation.
 University Student Health Services is working closely with the Virginia Department of Health in order to respond as needed.

 Detailed information about COVID-19 can be found at the Virginia Department of Health (VDH), the US Centers for Disease Control and Prevention (CDC), the World Health Organization (WHO), and VCU Health System's website.

 Coronaviruses are a family of viruses that range from the common cold to other viruses like MERS (Middle Eastern Respiratory Syndrome) and SARS (Severe Acute Respiratory Syndrome).
 Coronaviruses commonly circulate in animals and sometimes also infect humans.